The Measure of Actions

 This is the mystery of divine shaping: God allows storms not to destroy us, but to reveal us.
 Not to break us, but to form us.
 Not to punish us, but to purify our understanding of who He is and who we are in Him.

 Ask yourself: Is my partner broken because of grief?
-Are they drowning under the weight of loss, not rebellion?
+Are they simply drowning under the weight of loss?
 Job’s wife spoke from a place of unbearable sorrow when she said, “Curse God and die” (Job 2:9).
-Her words were not wickedness — they were grief.
+Her words rose out of extreme grief.
 Sometimes a spouse remains in mourning so long that the entire home feels suffocated.
 The atmosphere becomes chaotic, out of order, filled with contention and emotional collapse.
 But grief is not hardness of heart.
 Grief is not betrayal.
 Grief is not covenant death.
 Discern whether the person is wounded or whether the person has departed in spirit.
 These are not the same.

 So discern carefully.
 Discern prayerfully.
 Discern with humility.
 Ask God whether the storm is shaping you, shaping your partner, shaping your family — or whether the measure of actions has reached its fullness.
 Only His voice can separate formation from destruction, grief from hardness, and testing from covenant death.